microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   The dashed red line in panels A and B represent the location of the corresponding intensity profile displayed in panels A’ and B’.
   Panel C represents segmented vasculature using the dual energy approach.
   The changes in the intensity profiles of different tissues are shown in graph C’: with the higher voltage (90 kV) the intensity of bone tissue reduces (yellow arrow) and the intensity of vessels (μAngiofil) increases.
-  Such changes in grey levels allow a segmentation of the vessels using the combined histogram shown in panel C’’ (Dehist Software).
+  Such changes in grey levels allow a segmentation of the vessels using the combined histogram shown in panel C’’ (DEhist (Bruker)).
-  Panel D represents a 3D visualization of the segmented tissues (Dragonfly 3D World Software).](images/Fig7_DualEnergy.png){#fig:7}
+  Panel D represents a 3D visualization of the segmented tissues (Dragonfly 3D World (Comet Technologies Canada Inc.)).](images/Fig7_DualEnergy.png){#fig:7}